lcpp-org/hpic2doc/docs/source/build_on_ubuntu_from_source.rst

-   Since the source step is needed every time, we suggest to add the source command to your ``.bashrc`` file to avoid forgetting to re-tyoe it every time you open a new terminal.
+   Since the source step is needed every time, we suggest to add the source command to your ``.bashrc`` file to avoid forgetting to re-type it every time you open a new terminal.

    .. code-block:: bash